 Step 2: Agree to work with the FMB

-- Your First Nation then needs to formally agree to work with the FMB by sending us a signed Letter of Cooperation (DOC) and Council Resolution (see templates below).
+- Your First Nation then needs to formally agree to work with the FMB by sending us a signed Letter of Cooperation and Council Resolution.
+Email firstname.lastname@example.org to request these templates.
 Note: these are not legally binding.

 Step 3: Choose your team